GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-layout/how-do-i-temporarily-remove-stories-from-my-shopify-store.md

-## How do I temporarily remove stories from my Shopify store?
+## how do I temporarily remove stories from my Shopify store?

 1. Click the Tolstoy stories you want to remove.
 On the top right, click “Published” then click "Pause".